Robert Ian Hawdon

 I graduated from the University of Sunderland in 2012 earning a 2:1 B.Sc.
 (Hons) Network Systems degree, where I learnt about: Network Management, Telecommunications, Project Management, and Ethical Hacking.
 I also had to write some research papers and develop a network system to pass.

 Before earning my Bachelor of Science Honours degree, I attended Gateshead College where I gained a Foundation degree in ICT Support, for the two years I spent there, I learned about: Advanced Operating Systems and Hardware, Web Development, LAN Switching & Wireless, Project Management, Systems Development, Systems Fundamentals, Leadership of Change, and Service Provision.
 My two years there also involved creating two projects for two clients.
-(Including the MagicPage CMS I developed which is now used to power my OP-EZY website.)
+(Including the MagicPage CMS I developed which powered the OP-EZY International website for 4 years until being replaced with WordPress in late 2015.)

 I left Ponteland Community High School with 2 A Levels, 2 AS Levels, and 9 GCSE A-C grades (Including: English, Maths, and Science), as well as completing the European Computer Driving Licence (ECDL) exams in my spare time.